Airspeed Envoy: Civilian use

 The first production Envoy I, G-ACVH, flew in October 1934 and was used as a company demonstrator.
 The second, also a Series I but fitted with Wolseley Aries III radial engines, was delivered to Lord Nuffield.
 This aircraft was due to fly in the MacRobertson Air Race from England to Australia in 1934 but the aircraft was damaged and withdrawn from the race.
 Another aircraft, a specially modified version with long-range tanks (the AS 8 Viceroy) reached as far as Athens before leaving the race due to damage.
 A single Envoy participated in the Schlesinger Race to Johannesburg, but crashed midway through, killing two of its crew.

 Numerous early airlines adopted the Envoy for their fleets.
 The British company North Eastern Airways was the first to use the type as an airliner; multiple Envoys were used by the firm, which encountered difficulties on some routes due to limited passenger demand and navigation difficulties, leading to its discontinuation in 1938.
 The Indian operator Tata Air Service operated a single Envoy on a demonstration flight between Bombay (known as Mumbai today) and Calcutta (since re-spelt as Kolkata) on 25 February 1935 to validate the viability of air mail service between the two cities.
 Amongst the more successful airlines to operate the Envoy was Japan Air Transport Co.
-(NKYKK – Nihon Koku Yuso KK) and the Czechoslovakian firm Czech Airlines (CSA), the latter having ordered four Envoys to launch its operations with on 1 October 1935.
+(NKYKK – Nihon Koku Yuso KK) and the Czechoslovak firm Czech Airlines (CSA), the latter having ordered four Envoys to launch its operations with on 1 October 1935.

 Orders for the Envoy came from a wide variety of customers, many of which were distributed across the British Empire.
 A pair of aircraft were delivered to the Ansett Airlines in Australia.
 The Spanish company Commercial Air Hire acquired one of the early-build Envoys for civilian purposes; it was subsequently impressed into military service along with several Envoys during the Spanish Civil War.
 Two Envoys were used as the personal aircraft of separate Chinese governors; one of these may have been operated in a military capacity.
 During May 1937, the King's Flight took delivery of a single Envoy III as a replacement for a de Havilland Dragon Rapide; this aircraft received the registration G-AEXX and was painted in distinctive red and blue colours.

 Through the mid to late 1930s, several overseas companies entered negotiations with Airspeed with the aim of acquiring a licence to produce the Envoy themselves.
 The Japanese company Mitsubishi successfully did so, producing it as the Mitsubishi Hinazuru-type Passenger Transport.
 The Austrian firm Hirtenberger also secured a licence to locally manufacture the aircraft, while other entities, such as a Yugoslavian venture, also made efforts to secure similar accommodations.